dotlang/language/README.md

 ```

 Tuples are automatically converted to classes by compiler.
 So they are basically classes but only have a fields section (without any assignment) with all-public fields and no methods.
-- Note that you can assign default to a tuple.
+- You cannot assign default instance for a tuple because they don't have names (using Type gives them alias but not name).
+- You can have a tuple with all of it's fields being default instance.

 ###Anonymous classes `->`